-1) Develop a monitoring program, based on the methods of the long-term Florida Wildlife Research Institute (FWRI) Fisheries Independent Monitoring (FIM) program (FWC-FWRI.
-2014), to assess the fish diversity and habitat utilization at selected locations in the Lake Worth Lagoon.
-The program will be designed such that it can be replicated and expanded in the Lagoon as resources become available in the future.

-- 2) Conduct one full cycle (one year) of monitoring (4 quarterly events) in the Central Lagoon. - 3) Prepare a final report comparing the fisheries resources at the new Grassy Flats restoration site to the well-established Snook Islands Restoration site and the control site in the immediate vicinity.
+- Develop a monitoring program, based on the methods of the long-term Florida Wildlife Research Institute (FWRI) Fisheries Independent Monitoring (FIM) program (FWC-FWRI.
+2015), to assess the fish diversity and habitat utilization at selected locations in the Lake Worth Lagoon.
+The program will be designed such that it can be replicated and expanded in the Lagoon as resources become available in the future. - 2) Conduct two years of monitoring (8 quarterly events) in the Central and Northern Lagoon. - 3) Prepare a final report describing the fisheries resources and utilization at the Grassy Flats restoration site, the well-established Snook Islands Restoration site, a control site in the immediate vicinity, and the Northern Lake Worth Lagoon.

-III. \\TASK IDENTIFICATION:
+III.
+TASK IDENTIFICATION:

 Task 1: Quarterly field sampling.
-Beginning in July 2015 and continuing through June 2016, stratified-random sampling shall be conducted to provide comprehensive abundance and distribution data on fishes that occur near the Grassy Flats restoration.
-Quarterly sampling shall consist of 12 randomly selected 21.3-m seine stations and 9 40-m seine stations within the study area (Table 1).
-All sampling will be conducted during daytime hours (one hour after sunrise to one hour before sunset).
+Beginning in Nov 2016 and continuing through November 2018, stratified-random sampling shall be conducted to provide comprehensive abundance and distribution data on fishes that occur near the Grassy Flats restoration project in the central lagoon and in the Northern Lake Worth Lagoon.
+Quarterly sampling shall consist of:

+- 18 randomly selected 21.3-m seine stations, (on-shore and offshore) - nine randomly selected 40-m seine stations, (on-shore) - four randomly selected 6.1-m otter trawls, and

+- three randomly slected183-m haul seines - See Table 1 detailing the quatertly sampling effort. - All sampling will be conducted during daytime hours (one hour after sunrise to one hour before sunset).

 The 21.3-m seine is made of 1/8inch #35 knotless nylon stiff material Delta mesh with #7 (or comparable) finish.
 The net is exactly 70 feet long and six (6) feet high with a 6-ft. x 6-ft. x 6-ft. bag placed in the center.
 The top and bottom lines are 1/8-inch 450-lb. test braided nylon.
 The sponge floats are SB4 (3" diameter by 11⁄2 inches long with a 1⁄2 inch hole) and spaced at 8 inches on center along the wings and front of bag.
 The float spacing along the sides and back of the bag are every 12 inches on center.
-The bottom line is leaded with #13, 1.3 oz. leads (1 inch long, 3/8 inch hole) spaced every 6 inches on center on the main net (wings) and front of the bag.
+The bottom line is leaded with #13, 1.3 oz. leads (1 inch long, 3/8 inch hole) spaced every 6 inches on center along the sides and back of the bag.
 The leads are spaced every 12 inches on center along the sides and back of the bag.
 The top and bottom braided nylon lines extend 2-3 feet beyond the net so they can be tied to PVC poles for fishing (there should be a 12 inch gap between the mesh and the seine poles once the top and bottom lines are tied off).